oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 * [Android Studio](https://developer.android.com/studio/index.html) (for Android)
 * [Xcode](https://developer.apple.com/xcode/) (for iOS)

-You can signup for an Okta developer account at [developer.okta.com/signup](https://developer.okta.com/signup/).
+You can sign up for an Okta developer account at [developer.okta.com/signup](https://developer.okta.com/signup/).

 ## Create a React Native Application

-A popular way to get started with React Native development is with React Native CLI.
+React Native CLI is a popular way to get started with React Native development.

 ```shell
 npm install -g react-native-cli@2.0.1
 ```

-Once you have React Native CLI installed, you can create a new application using its `init` command.
+Once you have React Native CLI installed, you can create a new application using the `init` command.

 ```shell
 react-native init ReactNativeLogin